 |Pricing||from £209.00||from £249.00|

 Credits are used each time you transmit.
 1 credit is used per 50 bytes (or part thereof) of message sent or received.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
-Credits do not expire, even if you are paying no line rental.
+Credits do not expire unless you do not use your account at all for 12 months.
 Credits are shared/pooled between all of the devices on your account

 Please note, whilst our pay-as-you-go tariffs offer great flexibility for development purposes, we know they are not suitable for everyone.
 If you are planning a large deployment of devices (100+) and are willing to commit to airtime contracts of 12 months or more, please get in touch.
 We have access to various tariffs which may suit you better.